My Ancestral Chart

 William and Ethel had three more children, Robert E. Bechtold, born January 14, 1920, George Cecil Bechtold, born November 23, 1924, and another son born in 1932.
 Robert was drafted into the Army on February 11, 1942, serving from 1942 to the end of World War II in August of 1945.
 His service record states he was six feet tall and weighed 154 pounds.
 He died 3 days before his 70th birthday on January 11, 1990.
 George enlisted in the Army on his 18th birthday and served in France and Germany during World War II, with Company C of the 191st tank Battalion, from 1942 to 1946.
 His service record states he was six feet tall and weighed 126 pounds (a skinnier version of his brother).
 In January of 1948, he joined the New York National Guard.
 He was living in Cresco, Pennsylvania when he died on March 22, 1993, and is buried at the Indiantown Gap National Cemetery in Annville, Pennsylvania.

-In 1947, William and Ethel moved from Yonkers to Unadilla, New York.
+In 1948, William and Ethel moved from Yonkers to Unadilla, New York.
 Unadilla is located in Otsego County and is 160 miles northwest of Yonkers.
-They were still living in Unadilla when William died in January of 1972.
+They were still living in Unadilla when William died suddenly in the hospital in nearby Sidney, New York on January 12, 1972.
 He was 82 years old.
-A few months later, Ethel died on April 14, 1972.
+Three months later, Ethel died on April 14, 1972.
 She was 81 years old.
+They are buried at Rogers Hollow Cemetery in Unadilla.

 In 1914, Lena, Helen, Jessie, and Florence were living at 42 Linden Street in Yonkers.
 In July 1915, Lena was elected as Grand Chief of the Pythian Sisters, an organization she had belonged to for some years.
 The Pythian Sisters are the female auxiliary to the Knights of Pythias, a fraternal organization and secret society founded at Washington, DC, on 19 February 1864.
 Their motto is "Friendship, Charity, Benevolence".